ministryofjustice/hmpps-court-cases-release-dates-design/README.md

 ### Adding or updating a component

-The source for components can be found in the src/hmpps/components directory.
+The source for components can be found in the src/hmpps/components directory or product set specific subdirectory.
 Each component should be in its own directory using the `kebab-cased` component name.
 At a minimum, a component should have a macro.njk file, which registers the nunjucks macro and a template.njk file which contains the markup for the component.

 ### Component documentation